Baobab Amoureux – baobabs in love

 Adansonia za is one of seven species of baobabs in Madagascar.
-These magnificent trees are endemic to Madagascar and grow only in the dry tropical forests of the southern and north-western part of island.
+These magnificent trees are endemic to Madagascar and grow only in the dry tropical forest of the southern and north-western part of island.
 This tree, like other baobabs, can reach giant size – it grows up to 40 m tall and diameter of trunk may reach 6 metres!

 Legend tells the following: